pop-os/docs/src/customize-pop/accessibility-typing.md

 ## Repeat Keys

-Enabling `Repeat Keys` causes key inputs to repeat when a key is held down.
+The default `Repeat Keys` feature allows key inputs to repeat when a key is held down.
 Users can configure the delay before this actions occurs, and the repeat speed once the action occurs.
-Disabling `Repeat Keys` causes every key press to render as a single input.
+Disabling `Repeat Keys` prevents keys from repeating when held down.

 <video autoplay loop>
     <source src="/images/accessibility-settings/repeat-keys.webm" />